raspberrychris/Play-Pens-Pal/content/_index.md

 ### Customers Say about this product

-> "Excellent quality playpen that's light enough to move around but sturdy enough to keep my toddler safe.
-The mesh sides are perfect for visibility and airflow."
+> 'Perfect size for our nursery corner.
+The educational patterns are engaging and the mat is thick enough to cushion falls.
+Easy to clean and maintain.'

 ---